Reading Between the Lines: Towards Reliable Black-box LLM Fingerprinting via Zeroth-order Gradient Estimation: Implementation Details

 \partitle{Detailed Settings of Adaptive Attacks} For input paraphrasing attacks, we utilize three small LLMs: Qwen2-0.5B-Instruct~\cite{team2024qwen2}, OLMo-2-0425-1B-Instruct~\cite{olmo2024olmo}, and Gemma-2-2b-it~\cite{gemma2}, to rewrite the input queries.
 The experiments of adaptive attacks are conducted on Qwen2.5-7B-Instruct and Llama3.1-8B-Instruct models.

-\partitle{Detailed Settings of the Overhead Evaluation} The overhead evaluation is conducted on four derivative models from the Qwen2.5-7B lineage.
-For fair comparison, we utilize 1 NVIDIA RTX 4090 48GB GPU to compute the runtime of these LLM fingerprinting methods.
+\partitle{Detailed Settings of the Overhead Evaluation} The overhead evaluation in Section~\ref{sec:overhead} is conducted on four derivative models from the Qwen2.5-7B lineage.
+For fair comparison, we utilize 1 NVIDIA RTX 4090 48GB GPU to compute the runtime of all the evaluated LLM fingerprinting methods.